celedev/LuaSceneKitVehicle/readme.md

 # SceneKitVehicle

 This 3D car game is a direct port to CodeFlow of a WWDC 214 code sample demonstrating the use of SceneKit on iOS.
-It illustrates the huge benefits that live-coding can bring in this type of application, by adjusting the game logic or rendering parameters in real-time while playing to the game.
+It shows the benefits that live-coding can bring in this type of application, by changing the game logic or rendering parameters in real-time while playing to the game.

 This is also a good example of a class-extension-based application where methods of a class originally defined in Objective-C are (re)defined in Lua.
 You can see in the code that some methods of the original code has been kept untouched in Objective-C while other have been rewritten and improved in Lua.

+This code sample is also available as a project template in CodeFlow.

 ## Configuration required

-A Mac with Celedev CodeFlow version 0.9.19 or later, and Xcode 6.2 or later.
+A Mac with Celedev CodeFlow version 1.0.2 or later, and Xcode 7 or later.

-Works on iPhone or iPad, running iOS 8 or later.
-The Xcode project requires Xcode 6 or later.
+Works on iPhone or iPad, running iOS 8.3 or later.

 ## How to use this code sample